 Cattle ranching in Brazil is an activity predominantly done by men.
-Still, this project strives to achieve a positive impact for women and households by promoting social inclusion for all vulnerable groups, including women, under territorial approaches.
-Throughout, the project examines responses of different social groups to the ‘Green Municipality’ and associated territorial-based initiatives, ensuring that the initiatives are sensitive to the needs of women, and other social groups, mainly youth.
+Still, this project strived to achieve a positive impact for women and households by promoting social inclusion for all vulnerable groups, including women, under territorial approaches.
+Throughout, the project examined responses of different social groups to territorial-based initiatives, ensuring that the initiatives are sensitive to the needs of women, and other social groups, mainly youth.

-The Center for International Forestry Research (CIFOR) is leading the project.
-CIFOR is working with the French Agricultural Research Center for International Development (CIRAD), the Brazilian Agricultural Research Corporation (EMBRAPA), and the Museum Paraense Emilio Goeldi (MPEG).
-In addition, the project has formalized collaborations with Nexus Socio-Ambiental, the municipal government of Paragominas, the Municipal Government of Redenção, the rural producer association of Paragominas, and the rural producer association of Redenção, in the State of Pará, Brazil.
+The Center for International Forestry Research (CIFOR) led the project.
+CIFOR worked with the French Agricultural Research Center for International Development (CIRAD), the Brazilian Agricultural Research Corporation (EMBRAPA), and the Museum Paraense Emilio Goeldi (MPEG).
+In addition, the project formalized collaborations with Nexus Socio-Ambiental, the municipal government of Paragominas, the Municipal Government of Redenção, the rural producer association of Paragominas, and the rural producer association of Redenção, in the State of Pará, Brazil.